mpzwier/multiple_robots/README.md

 # Multiple Robots

-A multipe (swerve) robots in Gazebo and Rviz with Nav2.
+Multipe (swerve) robots in Gazebo and Rviz with Nav2.
 Every node/topic/controller are linked to a robot by namespace.

 ## Dependencies